EXPLAINER: Where Ukraine war stands after 6 months

 UKRAINIAN SUCCESSES

-Western weapons, including U.S. HIMARS multiple rocket launchers, have boosted Ukraine’s military’s capability, allowing it to target Russian munitions depots, bridges and other key facilities with precision and impunity.
+Western weapons, including U.S. HIMARS multiple rocket launcher s, have boosted Ukraine’s military’s capability, allowing it to target Russian munitions deports, bridges and other key facilities with precision and impunity.

 In a major symbolic victory in April, the flagship of Russia’s Black Sea Fleet, the Moskva missile cruiser, exploded and sank while on patrol after reportedly being hit by a Ukrainian missile.
 That dealt a heavy blow to Russia’s pride and forced it to limit naval operations.